 Governance principles around the Standard Formula Model already applicable within Insurance were unchanged during the reporting period.
-The Standard Formula model was approved by IMGC in September 2020 and in August 2021, for the purpose of reporting SWE's capital requirements as a solo entity.
+The Standard Formula model was approved by the Internal Model Governance Committee of IP&I for the purpose of reporting SWE's capital requirements as a solo entity.